1 Principles topenlarge

 - Patellar reconstruction for central articular impaction injuries

 Partial patellectomy is preferred to total patellectomy, whenever possible, as it maintains the extensor lever arm.
 A comminuted upper, or lower pole, and even a comminuted zone in the middle of the patella, can be managed best by taking out all small bone fragments.
 If the damaged zone is in the middle of the patella, a proximal and distal osteotomy with reduction of the main fragments, as in a transverse fracture, can be performed.
-If the comminuted area is marginal, the bone fragments should be removed in order to prevent osteophyte formation.
+If the comminuted area is marginal, the bone fragments should be removed to prevent osteophyte formation.
 To avoid tilting the patellar fragment and increasing patellofemoral contact forces, the patellar tendon should be attached near the posterior aspect of the remaining patellar fragment.
-In a suboptimal fixation and/or poor quality bone, a temporary patellotibial cerclage may be needed to protect the primary transosseous suture repair.
+In a suboptimal fixation and/or poor-quality bone, a temporary patellotibial cerclage may be needed to protect the primary transosseous suture repair.

 If patellar salvage fails, patellofemoral osteoarthritis may well occur.
 Late salvage after patellar fractures may ultimately require a specialist knee arthroplasty, such as some form of semi-constrained knee prosthesis.